Chapter Ninety Seven - Jeb

 “Dad slapped me and threatened to disown me if I ever talked to him about gays, again,” Jeb said.

 “What did you say that got him so upset?”
 I asked.

-“I told him that he was wrong to advocate for violence against God’s children even if they were gay,” Jeb said.
-“He said that gays were children of the devil and we should eradicate them from the earth before God struck us down for allowing such vile sinners to continue living among us.
-I quoted scripture to him about how Jesus was called to save the sinners, not the whole, and that we should reach out in kindness and in love to help gays.
+“I told him he was wrong to advocate for violence against God’s children even if they were gay,” Jeb said.
+“He said gays were children of the devil and we should eradicate them from the earth before God struck us down for allowing such vile sinners to continue living among us.
+I quoted scripture to him about how Jesus was called to save the sinners, not the whole, and we should reach out in kindness and in love to help gays.
 That made him even angrier and he lost his temper.”
-Jeb stop and seemed to be struggling within himself.
+Jeb stopped and seemed to be struggling within himself.

 “Go on and tell them the rest,” Cordell said.

 “My mother accused me of being disrespectful and disobedient.
 I told her that nowhere in the Holy Bible does Jesus say to hate your enemies or to kill them.
 He said to love them that hate you and love one another.
 There aren’t caveats and exceptions listed with those two scriptures.
 I also told them that being obedient to them did not include breaking God’s commandments such as they were saying.
 Being guilty of murder is the worst sin you can commit and I told them that they were both murderers in their hearts and needed to repent before the wrath of God fell upon them and took them from this earth,” he paused to gain control of his emotions before he continued.
 “Both she and my Dad asked me to leave and not return to their home,” Jeb said.
 Jeb’s eyes were bright with unshed tears.

 Cordell said, “Jeb showed up last night with everything he owns in the back of his pickup truck.
 I called Michael to come over and help us get everything unloaded.
 Michael suggested we call you guys this morning.
 He said you guys would know what Jeb should do.”